 Artemis Projects is a Sydney based art collective by Ben Ferris and Ira Ferris.

-As a collective, Ira and Ben make films and video art, curate exhibitions and art festivals, facilitate art talks, produce podcasts, and write about art.
+As a collective, Ira and Ben make films and video art, curate exhibitions and art events, facilitate art talks, produce podcasts, and write about art.

 Artemis Projects is passionate about supporting art making and art thinking and has established an art residency in Zagreb, Croatia.
 This residency is a collaboration between Artemis Projects and cultural organisations in Croatia, Slovenia, and Serbia and is open to visual, performance and sound artists, curators, writers, and researchers.